SnapMLA: Efficient Long-Context MLA Decoding via Hardware-Aware FP8 Quantized Pipelining: Experiments

+Because SnapMLA targets decoding attention rather than model weights, the benchmark scores in Table \ref{tab:benchmarks} evaluate whether the FP8 decoding pipeline preserves model quality on representative tasks.
+Many of the evaluated reasoning and coding benchmarks produce long generations, exercising the decoding kernel over thousands to tens of thousands of generated tokens; Appendix \ref{appendix_benchmark} reports their average generated lengths to characterize these long-output decoding workloads.
+Separately, Section \ref{sec:system_performance} sweeps runtime KV-cache lengths from 16k to 128k to evaluate throughput under controlled serving configurations.

 \paragraph{Infrastructure Details} All experiments are conducted on a high-performance node equipped with 8 \(\times\) NVIDIA Hopper architecture GPUs\footnote{Due to certain restrictions, the specific type of the Hopper series GPU used cannot be disclosed; however, the full codebase is publicly available at \href{https://github.com/meituan-longcat/SGLang-FluentLLM}{\texttt{https://github.com/meituan-longcat/SGLang-FluentLLM}} to ensure full reproducibility of the reported results.}.
-The GPUs are interconnected via NVLink, ensuring high-bandwidth communication.